The regulator dependence in the functional renormalization group: a quantitative explanation: The non-perturbative renormalization group and the asymptotic behavior of the overall regulator scale

 the \textit{Wetterich} regulator:

-and the \textit{generalized Litim} regulator of order $n$ \footnote{The non-analytic behaviour of the generalized Litim regulator can make undefined the DE at large orders (see below).}:
+and the \textit{generalized Litim} regulator of order $n$ \footnote{The non-analytic behavior of the generalized Litim regulator can make undefined the DE at large orders (see below).}:

-All these properties make the regulating term \eqref{deltaS} an infrared regulator that maintains unaffected the ultraviolet.
+All these properties make the regulating term \eqref{deltaS} an infrared regulator that maintains modes with $q\gg k$ unaffected.
 It has become standard since \cite{Wetterich:1992yh,Ellwanger:1993kk,Morris:1993qb} to add to the action this regulating term and to perform a Legendre transform leading to a scale-dependent generating functional of one-particle irreducible correlation functions $\Gamma_k[\phi]$ or scale dependent \textit{effective action}.
 The evolution of $\Gamma_k$ with the scale $k$ or the RG ``time'' $t=\log(k/\Lambda)$ is given by:

 where $G_k(x,i;y,j)$ is the full propagator in an external field, which is defined implicitly by the relation: